arvid220u/saytex/syntax-specifications/saytex-syntax-v01.md

 Commands should generally read as if in a sentence.
 That is, most relations will take the form of verbs instead of nouns, such as "<" being "is less than" rather than just "less than (sign)".
-Also, commands should be a succinct as possible, when there are two equally valid ways of saying things; for example, "equals" is preferred over "is equal to."
+Also, commands should be a succinct as possible when there are two equally valid ways of saying things; for example, "equals" is preferred over "is equal to."